 The Socks plug into the bottom of your Heated Pants.
 If you don't have Heated Pants they will be hooked up to a "Y" Harness that you will run down your pant legs and plug into your Controller.

 This is a sock liner, we recommend wearing a thin sock underneath to help with wear and tear, cleaning and burns.

 The Socks have a pull tab on the back of the heel to help pull them over your foot.

 ***Do Not operate heating clothing without a temperature controller.
 Do Not leave heated clothing plugged in while unattended.
 Fire and burns could occur.

 The battery harness has an inline fuse holder on the positive (red) lead.
 The fuses that are included are Violet for 3 amp, Peach for 5 amp, Brown for 7.5 amp, Red for 10 amp and Blue for 15 amp, Yellow for 20 amp.
 The battery harness is 38" long for an easy install.

 The amp draw below is rated at 12 volts.
 The output on your motorcycle will be between 13.8 and 14.2 volts.
 To calculate your true amp draw divide the amp draw on all items you are going to hook up by 12 them multiply by your motorcycle volt output.

 Example: gloves 2.4 plus jacket 6.4 = 8.8 / 12 = .7333 x 14 = 10.99.
 You need to use the next higher rated fuse (blue for 15 amp).

 Connect the red lead to the positive terminal on your battery and the black lead to the negative.
-Zip tie the coax under your seat on the left side if you do not intend to install a panel mount port.
+Zip tie the coax plug, leaving about 6" of slack, under your seat on the left side.
+You may also plug the battery harness into a panel mount port (sold separately).